-Standard Lease and Occupancy Definition / Evidence Say It Document It Do It Leases 1 Housing is considered permanent (not applicable for Transitional Housing) except with prior notice by either party.
+Standard Lease and Occupancy Definition / Evidence Say It Document It Do It Leases 1 Housing is considered permanent (not applicable for Transitional Housing) Housing is not time-limited (though rent assistance may be) and leases are automatically renewable upon expiration, except with prior notice by either party.
 Always Always Always Optional notes here Leases 2 Participant choice is fundamental A participant has, at minimum, choices in deciding the location and type of housing based on preferences from a range of housing types and among multiple units, as available and as practical.
 In project-based settings, participants should be offered choice of units within a particular building, or within the portfolio of single site properties.
 In projects that use shared housing, i.e. housing with unrelated roommates, participants should be offered choice of roommates, as available and as practical.
 Additionally, as applicable, participants are able to choose their roommates when sharing a room or unit.
 Always Always Always Optional notes here Leases 3 Leases are the same for participants as for other tenants Leases do not have any provisions that would not be found in leases held by any other tenant in the property or building and is renewable per the participants' and owner's choice.
 People experiencing homelessness who receive help moving into permanent housing should have leases that confer the full rights, responsibilities, and legal protections under Federal, state, and local housing laws.
 For transitional housing, there may be limitations on length of stay, but a lease/occupancy agreement should look like a lease that a person would have in the normal rental market.
 Always Always Always Optional notes here Leases 4 Participants receive education about their lease or occupancy agreement terms Participants are also given access to legal assistance and encouraged to exercise their full legal rights and responsibilities.
 Landlords and providers abide by their legally-defined roles and responsibilities.
 Always Always Always Optional notes here